-Book your journey in SevilleSpain
+Book your Train ticket to SevilleSpain

 Seville, the Andalusian capital!

 Take a morning train to reach Seville (1h40 from Cádiz).
 In addition to its Holy Week processions, the Feria de Abril (April fair), the bullfights and Flamenco, Seville also offers history, culture, a cuisine and a lifestyle of its own.

 It is perhaps the Spanish city that best reflects the different civilizations that inhabited the Iberian Peninsula, and this can be seen in its amazing buildings, that blend Renaissance, Baroque and Andalusí styles.
 Its symbol, the Giralda, is a must-see, but don’t miss its other equally fascinating landmarks: the Torre del Oro, the Cathedral of Santa Maria and the Reales Alcázares (Royal Palace).
 Discover the charismatic Triana quarter, where bullfighters, cantaores (Flamenco singers) and bailaoras (Flamenco dancers) proudly boast their origins.

 Head to El Rinconcillio for a unique tapas experience.
 Some say it is the oldest tapas bar in Seville.

 The Plaza Nueva, a traffic free zone, is the place where you will find chic boutiques.

 Seville Tourist Office

 Tel: +34 954210005